 Does your business have a Business Continuity Plan (BCP)?
 As the recent COVID-19 pandemic has demonstrated, it is important for businesses to be well-prepared for any unprecedented event.
 In this blog post, you will be introduced to Business Continuity Plan (BCP) and why it is crucial for every business to have.

 Business Continuity Planning (BCP) is the process of formulating a plan for how your business will continue to operate should a crisis occur.
 This crisis could be anything from a fire, flood, or natural disaster to a global pandemic like COVID-19.
 The important thing in a business continuity plan is that it is general enough to be applied to a wide variety of situations but with enough room to add in specifics as needed based on the situation to which you are responding to at the time.
-This plan should be written well in advance of when it is needed so that it can be reviewed and tested by the people responsible for putting it in action.
+This plan should be written well in advance by your Human Resources (HR) team when it is needed so that it can be reviewed and tested by the people responsible for putting it in action.

 All businesses regardless of size or industry would benefit from having a BCP.
 You and your employees rely on income generated by your business and your clients rely on you for the products and services you provide.
 This will not change in the wake of an emergency situation.